The Top 5 Five Most Award-Winning Pizza Restaurants in Atlanta

 Double Zero Napoletana

-Sibling team Stephanie and Frederico Castellucci, fifth generation restaurateurs, opened Double Zero Napoletana in Sandy Springs in 2011.
+Sibling team Stephanie and Frederico Castellucci, fifth generation restaurateurs, opened Double Zero Napoletana in Sandy Springs in 2011 and eventually moved to Emory Point.
 Ranked number four on Eater’s Essential Atlanta Pizza Restaurants, They pack a traditional menu of pizza Margherita and beyond, made with mostly regional ingredients from Lilburn-sourced sausage to bacon and soppressata from NC's Heritage Farms and heirloom tomatoes from Mountain Song in Alabama.
 Their namesake signature pizza is The Double Zero Napoletana, a crisp pie crust topped with prosciutto di parma (dry cured and thinly-sliced ham), grana padana (a hard Italian cheese similar to parmesan), and fior di latte (better known as cow’s milk mozzarella).